 Images that include both “evil”/demonic elements combined with charged, sexualizing imagery include Bitchez Is Wack (Image 26).
-Spirits Bar (Image 13), Agoraphobia (Image 28), and very disturbing piece of art simply entitled Women (Image 29).
+Spirits Bar (Image 13), Agoraphobia (Image 28), and a piece of simply entitled Women (Image 29).

 So, here we are.
-Linda Shanko, the GallusMag of GenderTrender: a portrait of a woman who apparently believes “the thesis that ‘evil’ is a by-product of nature’s strategies for creation and that it is woven into our most basic biological fabric,” embraces “evil” and the demonic in her artwork, chose a pen name that’s connected to a violent woman in New York City’s history, and posted a photo of herself pointing a riffle at a camera.
-And add to that that she’s also a hypocrite who accuses trans women (“transwomen are men” in her mind) of fetishizing women with their transitions, while at the same time she’s sexually fetishized and objectivized women in her own artwork.
+Linda Shanko, the GallusMag of GenderTrender: a portrait of a woman who apparently believes “the thesis that ‘evil’ is a by-product of nature’s strategies for creation and that it is woven into our most basic biological fabric,” embraces “evil” and the demonic in her artwork, chose a pen name that’s connected to a violent woman in New York City’s history, and posted a photo of herself pointing a rifle at a camera.
+And add to that her hypocritical accusations that trans women (“transwomen are men” in her mind) fetishize cis women with their transitions, while at the same time she’s sexually fetishized and objectified women in her own artwork.

 Shanko has in recent years lived in New Jersey and Vermont.
 If you believe you’ve been cyberharassed or cyberbullied by GallusMag, or believe you know somebody who has been, the cyberharassment law for New Jersey is here, and the cyberharassment law for Vermont is here.